Druage/Pantheon/README.md

 To run this program you need [Python 3.3](http://www.python.org/download/releases/3.3.3/) installed and [PyQt 5.2](http://www.riverbankcomputing.com/software/pyqt/download5), ~~<b>5.1</b> may work though.~~ <i>You need 5.2 for QtQuick.Layouts.</i>
 Then just run the main.py.
 I am still ironing out the bugs and I have only tested this latest build on Windows 8.1, I will test it for Linux in a few days

+Also for win32 users, place a retroarch-megapack in the root directory and rename it to retroarch_v1.0

 ###Things that still need to be completed.

 ~~1.
 Qml Signals need to be directed to C++ or Python~~ Solved.